emperorsixpacks/go-todo/README.md

 ## 🧠 Notes

-* All data is stored in-memory using a cache (no persistent database).
+* All data is stored in-memory using a cache (no persistent database)-ttl 2mins.
 * Ideal for learning Go and building basic REST APIs with Fiber.

 ---